KYVENetwork/docs/adding-data/index.md

-# Adding data to Kyve
+# Adding data to KYVE

-You may want to insert data from another blockchain and store it in Kyve's data warehouse.
+You may want to insert data from another blockchain and store it in KYVE's data warehouse.

 To do this, you'll want to write an integration.

-0. Gather necessary information from the chain you would like to integrate into Kyve
+0. Gather necessary information from the chain you would like to integrate into KYVE

 a.
 RPC endpoint
 b.
 SDK's for the source blockchain